 Tom, who was filming the presentations for the fourth year in succession, was on great form, as always.
 I had the pleasure of surprising him with the inaugural Quentin Tarantino Award for Directing Excellence, and he gave a short but funny and moving acceptance speech.

 During the closing ceremony Paul Elam announced the locations of some future conferences.
-ICMI20 will be held in Sydney, Australia.
-Three ICMIs are planned for 2021, with the following hosts:
+ICMI20 will be held in Australia.
+At least two ICMIs are planned for 2021, with the following hosts:

 - Anil Kumar, in India, February.